 The School will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
 Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to seven years or the age of twenty-five, respectively, following departure from the School.
-However, incident reports and safeguarding files will need to be kept much longer, in accordance with specific legal requirements.
-If you have any specific queries about how this policy is applied or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Bursar.
-However, please bear in mind that the School may have lawful and necessary reasons to hold on to some data.
+However, incident reports and safeguarding files will need to be kept much longer, in accordance with current legal requirements.
+If you have any specific queries about how this policy is applied or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Bursar by email (bursarasst@farnborough-hill.org).
+However, please bear in mind that the School will often have lawful and necessary reasons to retain some personal data even following such request.